 Dr, Tony Malone BA(Hons), BSc, MA, Phd, Buddhist Venerable Master.
 Born 1979, London.
-Studied art at KIAD, Now the University College of Art, between 1997 & 2003 graduating in Visual Communications, after he then studied Buddhist Philosophy in Vajrayana and ChaDao Buddhism with monasteries in Nepal & India where he developed his understanding of Tea Blending & Tea Cultures taking tea into the world of performance art.
+Studied art at Kent Institute of Art and Design (KIAD), between 1997 & 2003 graduating in Visual Communications, after he then studied Buddhist Philosophy in Vajrayana and ChaDao Buddhism with monasteries in Nepal & India where he developed his understanding of Tea Blending & Tea Cultures taking tea into the world of performance art.
 He later gained a MA in typographic studies and a PhD on Visual Accessibility in Visual Communication.

 For over 25 years his watercolour art work, has been exhibited internationally, often overlapping with his passion for human rights leading to exciting and awareness raising of contemporary subjects using art forms to as part training tool and part activism.

 He has wrote 3 bestselling non-fiction titles on design, Colour Theory and Human Rights, and various collections of children's stories based on folklore and mythology and worked with The BBC on a radio adaptation of his folklore works.

 Internationally he volunteers as a member of the World Scouting, Equality, Diversity and Human Rights lead team working on delivering policy, consultancy and programme activities for the 54 Million Scouts around the world all working together to create a better world.
 While in the UK he is a volunteer at local and national levels of UK Scouting as well as being a trustee of various classic ship trusts and a volunteer for disabled peoples arts organisations.

 None this work can be achieved without a sense of adventure, and for many years Tony has travelled and worked in many places on expeditions and adventures.
-Recently with the Scouts in Ghana, and in 2010-2011 in the Arctic and Antarctic regions. -Becoming the first British openly LGBT+ person to visit both poles, and the second known internationally, this was featured heavily in the LGBT press at the time, and documented by the London Metropolitan Archives which also hold a collection of his work and oral histories.
+Recently with the Scouts in Ghana, and in 2010-2011 in the Arctic and Antarctic regions. -Becoming the first British openly LGBT+ person to visit both poles, and the second known internationally, this was featured heavily in the LGBT+ press at the time, and documented by the London Metropolitan Archives which also hold a collection of his work and oral histories.